 A typical week consists of disease-state discussion on Monday, review of a drug class utilized to manage patients with that disease state on Wednesday, and review of a journal article that contributed to the standard of care for that particular disease state on Friday.

 PGY-2 oncology residents are required to teach six of the lectures for the BCOP program, including two disease-state discussions, two drug class reviews and two journal article reviews.

-You are required to provide multiple formal continuing education presentations throughout the academic year at the Pharmacy Education Seminar Hour.
-Required presentations for the PGY-2 oncology resident typically include a two-hour patient case-based lecture on oncology supportive care topics and a one-hour Pharmacy Grand Rounds continuing education program in the spring of the academic year.
+You are required to provide multiple formal continuing education presentations throughout the academic year at Pharmacy Grand Rounds.
+Required presentations for the PGY-2 oncology resident typically include a two-hour patient case-based lecture on oncology supportive care topics and a one-hour Grand Rounds continuing education program in the spring of the academic year.

 Formal evaluations on presentation skills are provided for continual development.
 Residents may have additional presentation requests by the interdisciplinary team while on rotation.
 Presentation requirements for the PGY-2 oncology resident at the BCOP education program are outlined above.

 Mayo School of Continuous Professional Development, in collaboration with the Department of Pharmacy Services, is a continuing education provider recognized by the Accreditation Council for Pharmacy Education (ACPE).